MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/how-to-import-and-reconcile-bank-statements.md

 3. To reconcile the bank statements automatically when importing, on the **Options** FastTab, select the **Automatic Reconciliation** check box.

     > [!NOTE]
     >  This function does not work for bank statement files of type SEPA CAMT.
 Instead, use the **Match Automatically** action in the **Bank Acc.
 Reconciliation** window.
-For more information, see [How to: Match Bank Statement Lines with Bank Account Ledger Entries](how-to-match-bank-statement-lines-with-bank-account-ledger-entries.md).
+For more information, see [Applying Payments Automatically and Reconcile Bank Accounts](../../receivables-apply-payments-auto-reconcile-bank-accounts.md).

 4. Choose the **OK** button.
 5. To import the file that contains the electronic bank statement, specify the file name and path, and then choose the **Open** button.